MG-cpu90/assignment6/README.md

 ```

 ## Usage
-* In order to run the application, open the "index.html" file inside the develop folder in the browser window.
+* In order to run the application, first clone the GitHub repository onto your local device.
+* Then, open the "index.html" file inside the develop folder in the browser window.

 ## Successes
 * I was able to use the Openweather API to have a card with the weather conditions for a particular city be displayed on the page